kprocks86/rtCamp_shopApp_theme/README.md

 * Social link widget
 * Showcase widget for important instructions
-* Ourpartners and specified youtube videos sliders **two extra widget are provided twitter and facooklike box as a widget**
+* Ourpartners and specified youtube videos sliders **two extra widget are provided twitter and facebook like box as a widget**

 **Important Links Used as Library**
 * Foundation 6 - Responsive Design CSS FrameWork